Pre-planning Funeral Guide

 The same reasons apply to you.
 It does not make sense for you to go though the arduous process of setting up a pre-paid funeral contract when the price for cremation with Green Cremation Texas is so incredibly low.
 It would make more sense for you to put some funds aside in an earmarked interest-bearing account and make this known to your executor or designated persons with the rights to disposition.

-In addition, be sure to include instructions in you Will, or tell the person that will have the Rights to Disposition, that a portion of your life insurance disbursement should be applied to your funeral costs.
+In addition, be sure to include instructions in your Will, or tell the person that will have the Rights to Disposition, that a portion of your life insurance disbursement should be applied to your funeral costs.

 Important Links Regarding Texas Prepaid Funeral Arrangements